Compulsory Rotating Medical Internship: Description

 An intern (also called an Internee or CRMI) is posted in all the clinical departments of the hospital on a rotational basis.
 This gives them the basic clinical exposure to all the specialties.
 For CRMI completion, interns are assigned a list of procedures that they must perform and observe.

 The intern is given a monthly stipend.
 The amount is dependent on university and state policies.
 Completion of an internship is a necessary prerequisite for acquiring a license to practice medicine, postgraduate studies, and higher specialty training.

 On passing the final MBBS/BDS examination at the end of 4.5 years, a medical/dental student is first awarded a Provisional Registration certificate by the National Medical Commission or Dental Council of India.
 Permanent Registration certificate along with the "NMC/DCI Registration number" and the final medical/dental degree is given only after obtaining a CRMI Completion Certificate endorsing the successful and satisfactory completion of CRMI requirements.

 Comparison

 This internship is different from the United Kingdom's system of foundation doctors, in which the transition period from medical school to general practice is not required.
 Unlike a house physician/surgeon, interns are provided a stipend based on university and state policies, as opposed to monthly salaries.
 The American counterpart is conducted within a specific medical specialty and is called a "resident" or a "resident doctor" (i.e., a resident physician or a resident surgeon, etc.).
 In some countries, they are also called a "senior house officer".

 Post-internship, a MBBS graduate can practice medicine independently in India.
 The National Medical Commission and National Board of Examinations (NBE) approves MD, MS, DM, MCh, and DNB post-graduate degrees.
-In comparison, MD graduates in the US must pursue a fellowship after their multi-year residency before they can independently practice a sub-specialty.
+In comparison, MD graduates in the US must pursue a residency to be able to practice independently, which can range from 1-3 years in order to get a license.